Michigander/faces/README.md

 # faces
+This is an exploratory project in python.
-Exploring the construction of a face animation api with Python
+1. load a picture of a face
+2. use the faces api to control individual components, and compose larger actions

 ## motivation
 We want to provide a set of functions for controlling a face.